Module 01 — Regulatory Reform (Fire Safety) Order 2005

 You

-I'm not going into the kitchen.
-I'm just going to look from the corridor.
+I'm just looking from the corridor.

 Nathan Cole